Aninakwa/Aninakwa/README.md

 ## Hi there 👋
+I'm Aninakwa Apea, a versatile and results-driven IT specialist with strong expertise in full-stack web development, Iot, C++ and Python programming, and comprehensive PC diagnostics.
+Proven track record in delivering robust technical support for companies, including malware removal, system troubleshooting, and hardware maintenance.
+Adept at building responsive web applications using HTML, CSS, JavaScript, React, and backend technologies.
+Passionate about solving complex problems and optimizing systems for performance and security.
 <!--
 **Aninakwa/Aninakwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.